myki is used for travel to and from V/Line stations located between Melbourne and Geelong, Ballarat, Bendigo, Traralgon and Seymour.

 The Family Traveller ticket is an affordable way for families to travel in Victoria using V/Line.

-A Family Traveller ticket allows each adult to take up to two children aged between four and 16 for free.
+A Family Traveller ticket allows each adult to take up to two children aged between five and 18 for free.

-Children under four years old travel free but must be accompanied by a parent or guardian.
+Children under five years old travel free but must be accompanied by a parent or guardian.

 The adult may travel on a concession ticket if they are entitled to.
 The Family Traveller is not available if the adult is using a free pass, privilege ticket, periodical ticket or free travel voucher.